thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 ## Dependency Injection in Angular 2

-Before we take a look at actual code, lets first understand the concept behind the new DI in Angular 2.
+Before we take a look at actual code, let's first understand the concept behind the new DI in Angular 2.
 The following graphic illustrates required components in the new DI system:

 <img alt="DI in Angular 2" src="/images/di-in-angular2-5.svg" style="margin-top: 3em;">